VideoBrandStory/academic-kickstart-christopherodom/content/project/odom-big-trip-2017/index.md

 publishDate: 2019-10-26T04:44:02.121849Z
 authors: ["Christopher C. Odom"]
 publication_types: ["5"]
-summary: "Big Trip To Japan Travel serves as a guide to help you plan an adventurous meaningful Big Trip To Japan, enjoy the journey of a lifetime, and thrive as a seasoned world traveler."
+summary: """Big Trip To Japan Travel serves as a guide to help you plan an adventurous meaningful Big Trip To Japan, enjoy the journey of a lifetime, and thrive as a seasoned world traveler."""
 featured: true
 publication: "
 tags: ["Web Series"]